 - More than 1.8 million children in Senegal (including 52% girls) are benefitting from the program

-- All primary schools (8,135 in 2016) now have quality improvement plans and have received grants for their implementation.
+- All primary schools (8,135 in 2016) now have quality improvement plans and have received grants to support their implementation.

-- 100% of new recruited teachers have been trained and certified using the new training program and 100% of middle school teachers have been trained in the utilization of the new teaching guides.
+- 100% of new recruited teachers were trained and certified using the new training program and 100% of middle school teachers were trained in the utilization of the new teaching guides.

 - 98% of schools have functional school management committees that are fully trained and involved in school governance, compared to 10% in 2012

-- 4 Districts level teachers training centers (CRFPE) are being constructed and will be functional by 2018.
+- 4 Districts level teachers and Education personnel training centers (CRFPE) are being constructed and will be functional by 2018.

 - 190 out of 200 new schools have been constructed to improve access to primary education in remote areas.